janalta/Coding-Exercise/README.md

 Write an App that takes in a text file, like the one provided, that displays in a visual manner the path the turtle travels and highlights the locations where the turtle crosses his own path.
 You can be creative as you would like with the interface but it must show in a visual manner the following: 1) The end location of the turtle, 2) The full path that that turtle travelled and 3) all of the points where the turtle has traveled to more than once ("FFFLFFLLF" would, for example return: (-1,3))

-The application's backend work needs to be written using c#.
+The application's backend work needs to be written using C#.
 When you have it complete please add it to your github and send us a link.
 The more user friendly the UI the better.

 Reach out if you have any clarifying questions.
 We look forward to seeing what you come up with.